Hardik500/ai-social-app-backend/README.md

     {
       "user": "Hardik",
       "timestamp": "1716292517.637399",
-      "message": "Got it, then let's have it offline next week only" },
+      "message": "Got it, then lets have it offline next week only" },
     {
       "user": "Murali",